 We thought it might be helpful to share some tips on what to look out for when selecting organic fruits and vegetables, as well as organically raised meat, dairy and eggs.

 The only way to ensure you are getting genuine organic fare is to look for certified organic labelling.
-The labelling proves the systems of the farmers and producers have undergone rigorous testing and have been audited to comply with strict standards.
+The labelling guarantees the organic integrity of the product and proves the systems of the farmers and producers have undergone rigorous testing and have been audited to comply with strict standards.